|Also available 100% Online||No|

 |Meets International Visa Requirements||No|

 If you already hold an undergraduate degree in a science discipline and are interested in pursuing a career in medicine, then the Post-Baccalaureate in Pre-Medical program may be ideal for you.
-Enabling you to enhance your existing academic record by completing pre-medical courses, this innovative program prepares you to successfully apply to medical, dental, osteopathic, or health professional school.
+Enabling you to enhance your existing academic record by completing pre-medical courses, this innovative program prepares you to successfully apply to a medical, dental, osteopathic, nursing, or other program to prepare for a career in a health professions field.

 Designed for students who require all or most of the basic pre-medical courses, this program offers one-on-one advising, tutoring, success coaching, and other academic support services.